 Open-source vLLM Inference Acceleration

 After the LLM Intelligent Router service is deployed, a service group is created at the same time.
-You can view the service group on the Group Service tab of the Elastic Algorithm Service (EAS) page.
+You can view the service group on the Canary Release tab of the Elastic Algorithm Service (EAS) page.
 The service group is named in the group_Name of an LLM Intelligent Router service format.

 Intelligent routing conflicts with service queues.
-We recommend that you do not create a queue service in a service group.
+Do not add both of them in a service group.

 In the configuration editor section of the JSON Deployment page, configure the parameters and click Deploy.